unitaryfund/unitary.fund/src/content/blog/2023_survey_results.md

 Most have selected their main reason for involvement as advancing quantum science and knowledge.
 The respondents are also mainly associated with an academic institution (43%), enterprise organization (32%) or a startup (25%).

 The most represented country continues to be the United States (25%), with the UK making the largest leap, up to 13% from 9% last year.
-India (10%),, Canada (7), and Germany (4.5%) round out the top five.
+India (10%), Canada (7), and Germany (4.5%) round out the top five.
 EU countries sum up roughly 18.
-In all, 56 countries are represented in the survey, speaking to the continued spread of access and enthusaism for the field. veloped (e.g, fewer startups or regional programs compared to Europe).
+In all, 56 countries are represented in the survey, speaking to the continued spread of access and enthusiasm for the field.

 The majority of respondents either work full time (53.6%) or part time (9.2%) in the quantum industry, and among those, about 27% work fully remote, about 36% employ a hybrid format, and only 15% are fully in-person.
 Fully remote work featured the only large change (7%) YoY, with the others holding at similar percentages to last year.